arturs68/ntds-genetic-malaria-susceptibility/README.md

     - Smoothing for filling missing values for SNP expression
 6. Prediction of phenotype values using additional expression data from 5.
     - Using the best method, comparing with baseline.
-7. Building graph with mice as nodes, expression data as distance metric and phenotype value as label
-    - Identifying communities